vishnuma909/password-generator/README.md

 # password-generator
-Creates a cryptographic password generator for JavaScript platform.
+Creates a password for JavaScript application.